 The accounting for gains and losses that result from changes in the fair values of derivative instruments depends on whether the derivatives have been designated and qualify as hedging instruments and the type of hedging relationships.
 Derivatives can be designated as fair value hedges, cash flow hedges or hedges of net investments in foreign operations.
 The changes in the fair values of derivatives that have been designated and qualify for fair value hedge accounting are recorded in the same line item in our consolidated statements of income as the changes in the fair values of the hedged items attributable to the risk being hedged.
-The changes in fair values of derivatives that have been designated and qualify as cash flow hedges or hedges of net investments in foreign operations are recorded in AOCI and are reclassified into the line item in our consolidated statement of income in which the hedged items are recorded in the same period the hedged items affect earnings.
-Due to the high degree of effectiveness between the hedging instruments and the underlying exposures being hedged, fluctuations in the value of the derivative instruments are generally offset by changes in the fair values or cash flows of the underlying exposures being hedged.
+The changes in fair values of derivatives that have been designated and qualify as cash flow hedges or hedges or hedges or hedges or hedges or hedges of het investments in foreign operations are recorded in AOCI and are reclassified into the line item in our consolidated statement of income in which the hedged items are recorded in the same period the hedged items affect earnings.
+Due to the high degree of effectiveness between the hedging instruments and the underlying exposures being hedged.
+The changes in fair values of derivatives being hedged, fluctuations in the value of the derivative instruments are generally offset by changes in the fair values or cash flows of the underlying exposures being hedged.
 The changes in fair values of derivatives that were not designated and/or did not qualify as hedging instruments are immediately recognized into earnings.